gsp8181/TrustedThirdParty/RESTService/README.md

 # RESTService

-Install Amazon Eclipse Tools (Eclipse Marketplace) to build me!
+Install Amazon Eclipse Tools (Eclipse Marketplace) to build me!, you WILL need Eclipse for Java EE not just Java

 To set up Tomcat